 IR35 is a piece of anti-avoidance legislation targeting Personal Service Companies (PSCs) which was established by the government to combat “disguised employment”.

 If your contract has the same level of risk, responsibility, liability and control as a permanent employee, you would be classed as inside IR35.
 In this instance, you will be treated as a PAYE employee.

 What does IR35 mean for you?

 IR35 can affect the way you operate your business.
 If your contract is found to be inside IR35, you will not be able to benefit from the same tax efficiencies than you otherwise would.

 However, there are still ways in which you may be able to operate to make the most of your money.

 HMRC’s complex test considers a number of factors when looking at your contract, including:

-- Direction and Control - how much control does your client have over your working conditions?
+- Control - how much control does your client have over your working conditions?